openstack-archive/fuel-web/docs/develop/env.rst

 Building Documentation
 ----------------------

 #.
+Before you can build this documentation you should prepare your
+building environment first.
+The first thing you need to do is to install Java.
+There are a lot of ways to do it depending on your operating system.

+Java is needed to use PlantUML to automatically generate UML diagrams from the source.
+You can also use `PlantUML Server
+<http://www.plantuml.com/plantuml/>`_ for a quick preview of your
+diagrams and language documentation.

-You will need to follow steps from :ref:`nailgun_dependencies` section to build documentation.
+#.
+You will need to follow steps from :ref:`nailgun_dependencies`
+section to build documentation.
+All these dependencies are needed for automatic API documentation generation.
+If you are not going to run unit tests there is no need to actually setup PostgreSQL server.
+Only dev packages are needed to install all required Python dependencies.

 #.
 Look at the list of available formats and generate the one you need::